 A portion of a product that is subject to separate test performance and/or construction requirements in addition to those applied to it during the complete product investigation.
 A component may be either Listed, Recognized, or described as an Unlisted Component.

 The UL® mark (UL® bug) is a registered trademark and cannot be used without UL®'s approval.
 Contact your UL® representative with your final artwork to obtain a stamp of approval from UL®.
 You will provide us this stamped artwork file in addition to your digital artwork file when you order.

 Printed UL® mark labels that will be placed on a UL® approved product will need to be printed using a Recognized Label Component System.

-We offer UL® Type "R" Mark labels that are printed under file #PGAA.LP3744, which are approved by UL®.
+We offer UL® Type "R" Mark labels which are approved by UL®.
 For us to do so, you must have a UL® approved design with a stamp for verification.

-We also offer Type "L" Mark - listed or classified labels under file #PGAA.LP3744, which are approved by UL® when done in direct connection with UL®.
+We also offer Type "L" Mark labels which are approved by UL® when done in direct connection with UL®.

 Use of UL® Tested Materials